-A broad range of preclinical studies conducted by the Vancouver Prostate Centre and others have shown that reducing clusterin production with custirsen: (i) facilitates tumor cell death by sensitizing human prostate, non-small cell lung, breast, ovarian, bladder, renal and melanoma tumor cells to various chemotherapies; and (ii) sensitizes prostate tumor cells to hormone ablation therapy and sensitizes prostate and non-small cell lung tumor cells to radiation therapy.
-Preclinical studies conducted by the Vancouver Prostate Centre also indicate that reducing clusterin production with custirsen re-sensitizes docetaxel-resistant prostate tumor cells to docetaxel.
+A broad range of preclinical studies have shown that reducing clusterin production with custirsen: (i) facilitates tumor cell death by sensitizing human prostate, non-small cell lung, breast, ovarian, bladder, renal and melanoma tumor cells to various chemotherapies; and (ii) sensitizes prostate tumor cells to hormone ablation therapy and sensitizes prostate and non-small cell lung tumor cells to radiation therapy.
+Preclinical studies also indicate that reducing clusterin production with custirsen re-sensitizes docetaxel-resistant prostate tumor cells to docetaxel.

-Our phase 1 clinical trials evaluated the safety of custirsen and established a recommended dose of custirsen in combination with docetaxel (two different schedules), a gemcitabine and a platinum chemotherapy regimen and hormone ablation therapy.
+Our phase 1 clinical trials evaluated the safety of custirsen and established a recommended dose of custirsen in combination with docetaxel (assessed two different docetaxel schedules), a gemcitabine and a platinum chemotherapy regimen and hormone ablation therapy.
 Docetaxel, mitoxantrone, cabazitaxel, gemcitabine and platinums (cisplatin and carboplatin) are all examples of chemotherapy agents.
 Clinical data from our phase 1 trial in prostate cancer patients demonstrated that weekly intravenous administration of custirsen resulted in drug distribution to prostate cancer tissue and over 92% inhibition of its target, clusterin mRNA, in prostate tumor cells in these patients at the 640mg dose, which was the highest dose evaluated in this clinical trial.
 This dose was determined by the clinical investigators to be well tolerated and therefore was established as the recommended dose.

-We have conducted five phase 2 clinical trials to evaluate the ability of custirsen to enhance the effects of therapy in patients with prostate, non-small cell lung and breast cancer.
-Data from each of the five phase 2 trials demonstrates that adding custirsen to therapy shows potential benefits, including:
+We have conducted five phase 2 clinical trials and one phase 3 trial to evaluate the ability of custirsen to enhance the effects of therapy in patients with prostate, non-small cell lung and breast cancer.
+Data from each of the trials demonstrates that adding custirsen to therapy shows potential benefits, including:

-- longer survival duration when custirsen was added to first-line docetaxel compared to first-line docetaxel alone in patients with CRPC (randomized phase 2 trial); - longer survival duration when custirsen was added to either mitoxantrone or docetaxel as second-line chemotherapy compared to survival duration observed in two prior published trials of CRPC patients receiving second-line chemotherapy and comparable survival compared to results observed with cabazitaxel, which is approved for use in the United States.
-One study evaluated patients with better prognostic risk factors who received docetaxel as second-line chemotherapy; this study, called the BCCA Study, was conducted at the British Columbia Cancer Agency and presented at the American Society of Clinical Oncologists, or ASCO, Genitourinary, or GU, Conference in 2008.
-The second study was a follow-up evaluation of patients on the TAX 327 Study who later received second-line chemotherapy; results were presented at the ASCO 2007 Prostate Cancer Symposium.
-(The TAX 327 Study was the key registration study that showed a survival benefit for docetaxel over mitoxantrone for first-line chemotherapy treatment of patients with metastatic CRPC.)
-A phase 3 trial comparing mitoxantrone to cabazitaxel as second-line chemotherapy for patients with CRPC, referred to as the TROPIC trial, was the key registration study that showed a survival benefit for cabazitaxel over mitoxantrone for second-line chemotherapy treatment of patients with metastatic CRPC; - decreased on-treatment serum clusterin levels compared to baseline levels of the patient population; preliminary analysis of study data found that lower serum clusterin levels during treatment were predictive of survival; - increased frequency of pain responses when compared to pain response results with either mitoxantrone or cabazitaxel second-line chemotherapy in the phase 3 TROPIC trial, and increased frequency and duration of pain palliation when custirsen was added to either mitoxantrone or docetaxel as second-line chemotherapy when compared to the frequency and duration of pain palliation observed in the TAX 327 Study for first-line chemotherapy alone in patients with CRPC; and - longer survival duration when custirsen was added to gemcitabine and a platinum-containing chemotherapy compared to the survival duration reported in prior published results from randomized clinical trials in NSCLC patients receiving gemcitabine and a platinum-containing chemotherapy.
+- · longer survival duration for patients with worse poor prognostic factors across several risk factors when custirsen was added to first-line docetaxel compared to first-line docetaxel alone in patients with metastatic CRPC (randomized phase 3 trial); - · longer survival duration when custirsen was added to first-line docetaxel compared to first-line docetaxel alone in patients with CRPC, (randomized phase 2 trial); - · longer survival duration when custirsen was added to either mitoxantrone or docetaxel as second-line chemotherapy compared to survival duration observed in two prior published trials of CRPC patients receiving second-line chemotherapy and comparable survival compared to results observed with cabazitaxel; - · decreased on-treatment serum clusterin levels compared to baseline levels of the patient population; analysis of study data found that lower serum clusterin levels during treatment were predictive of survival;

+- · increased frequency of pain responses when compared to pain response results with either mitoxantrone or cabazitaxel second-line chemotherapy in the phase 3 TROPIC trial, and increased frequency and duration of pain palliation when custirsen was added to either mitoxantrone or docetaxel as second-line chemotherapy when compared to the frequency and duration of pain palliation observed in the TAX 327 Study for first-line chemotherapy alone in patients with CRPC; and - · longer survival duration when custirsen was added to gemcitabine and a platinum-containing chemotherapy compared to the survival duration reported in prior published results from randomized clinical trials in NSCLC patients receiving gemcitabine and a platinum-containing chemotherapy.

-Refer to the discussion below under the heading "Summary of Results of Custirsen Clinical Trials" for further details.
+Refer to the discussion below under the heading "Summary of Results of Custirsen Clinical Trials" for further details including safety summary.